mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/tech-health/kpis.md

-# KPIs (Key Performance Indicators)
+# 📊 KPIs

-Effective metrics help teams understand and improve their performance.
-This section covers key performance indicators for engineering teams and how to use them responsibly.
+Key Performance Indicators (KPIs) are essential for measuring the success of engineering efforts.
+This section provides insights into selecting and using KPIs to drive performance and align with business goals.

 📄 [The Four Key Metrics](https://www.thoughtworks.com/radar/techniques/four-key-metrics) by ThoughtWorks
 An overview of the four key metrics from Accelerate: deployment frequency, lead time for changes, mean time to recover, and change failure rate.